gilligan-ees-4760/EES_4760_5760_website/content/projects.md

 ## Team Projects

+Your team will make a presentation about your project on Tuesday, Oct.
+19.
-Presentations due Thursday, Oct.
-21. Post your write-up to Brighspace by 11:59 pm on Friday, Oct.
+Your write-up will be due on to Brighspace by 11:59 pm on Friday, Oct.
 22.

 [Project assignment](/assignment/TeamProjectAssignment.pdf)